Fluctuation without dissipation: Microcanonical Langevin Monte Carlo: Applications

-To show the promise of MCLMC as a general purpose MCMC tool, we apply it to the scalar $\phi^4$ field theory in two Euclidean dimensions.
-This is one of the simplest non-trivial lattice field theory examples.
+To show the promise of MCLMC as a general purpose MCMC tool, we apply it to the scalar $\phi^4$ field theory in two Euclidean dimensions and to benchmark hierarchical Bayesian inference problems.